 In our tests of the MinIMU-9 v2, we were able to communicate with both chips at clock frequencies up to 400 kHz; higher frequencies might work but were not tested.
 The chips themselves and carrier board do not meet of some requirements to make the devices compliant with I²C fast mode.
 They are missing 50 ns spike suppression on the clock and data lines, and additional pull-ups on the clock and data lines might also be necessary to achieve compliant signal timing characteristics.

-We have written a basic L3GD20 Arduino library and LSM303 Arduino library that make it easy to interface the MinIMU-9 with an Arduino.
+We have written a basic L3GD20 Arduino library and LSM303 Arduino library that make it easy to interface the MinIMU-9 with an Arduino or Arduino-compatible board like an A-Star.
 The libraries make it simple to configure the sensors and read their raw gyro, accelerometer, and magnetometer data.

 For a demonstration of what you can do with this data, you can turn an Arduino connected to a MinIMU-9 into an attitude and heading reference system, or AHRS, with this Arduino program.
 It uses the data from the MinIMU-9 to calculate estimated roll, pitch, and yaw angles, and you can visualize the output of the AHRS with a 3D test program on your PC (as shown in a screenshot above).
 This software is based on the work of Jordi Munoz, William Premerlani, Jose Julio, and Doug Weibel.